Svaneti Region, Georgia

 Our trip requires a minimum of 4 passengers, and if the numbers are lower, we'll discuss potential supplements together.

-We proudly offer our returning customers a discount.
+We proudly offer our returning customers and SCGB members a discount.

-The promotion is valid for qualifying bookings made before the end of October 2024 (using the discount codes provided) at the checkout.
+The promotion is valid for qualifying bookings made before the end of December 2025, using your discount code at checkout.
+Please reach out to us if you do not have your discount code.

 BOOK WITH CONFIDENCE